Eliza Fletcher: Everything we know about the kidnapping of Memphis teacher

 The suspect

+It is not yet clear if Mr Abston knew his alleged victim prior to Friday’s abduction or if she was targeted at random.

-The 38-year-old suspected of kidnapping the respected teacher has a prior kidnapping conviction and was released from prison less than two years ago after serving 20 years behind bars.
+However, the 38-year-old has a prior kidnapping conviction and was released from prison less than two years ago after serving 20 years behind bars.

-In an eerily similar situation to the kidnapping of Ms Fletcher, Mr Abston bungled a Memphis attorney into his vehicle in the early hours of the morning.
+In an eerily similar situation to the kidnapping of Ms Fletcher, Mr Abston bundled a Memphis attorney into his vehicle in an early morning attack.

 On 24 May 2000, at around 2am, Mr Abston approached Kemper Durand in his vehicle, got out and forced the attorney into the trunk of his car.